Download Prospectus

 T: 020 3457 2142

-Amy has nearly 20 years’ experience teaching Law in higher education.
+Amy has over 20 years’ experience teaching Law in higher education, at both undergraduate and post graduate level.
 Having graduated with an LLB (Hons) from Kingston University in 2002, and the Bar Vocational Training Course from BPP in 2003.
 She also holds a Post Graduate Certificate in Learning and Teaching in Higher Education.

-Amy’s research interests lie mainly in Criminal Law and the Law of Equity and Trusts.
-She is currently an external examiner for Leeds Beckett University Law School.
+Amy’s research interests lie mainly in Criminal Law, Equity and Trusts and general pedagogy.
+She is currently an external examiner for De Montfort University Law School.

 Andy Mantell DPhil, DipSW, BSc, PQSW, CQSW, FHEA